primasio/primas-api-doc/getting-started.md

 	node: "https://rigel-a.primas.network"
 });

-var account = client.Account.create(
+var account = client.Account.create({
-	{
 	name: "<account name>",
 	// avatar: "",  // Avatar should be a metadata ID which can only be uploaded after the account creation.
 	address: "<account address>"
 });

-// if your have keystore in your workspace, just send account.send(function(err, res) {
+account.send(function(err, res) {

 	if (err) {